Nonlocal conductivity, continued fractions and current vortices in electron fluids

 \section{Abstract}

-Vortices in electron fluids attract interest as a potential smoking-gun effect of electron hydrodynamics.
-However, a general framework that would allow to relate vorticity measured at macroscales and the microscopic mechanisms of interaction and scattering has so far been lacking.
-We demonstrate that vorticity originates in a robust manner from a nonlocal conductivity response $\sigma(k)$, no matter what origin.
-This connection renders vorticity a property transcending boundaries between different phases.
-We compare the behavior in the hydrodynamic and ballistic phases in a realistic geometry, finding vorticity values that are similar in both phases.
-Interestingly, hydrodynamic vortices are orders-of-magnitude more sensitive to the presence of momentum-relaxing scattering than ballistic vortices.
-Suppression of vortices by disorder and phonon scattering therefore provides a clear diagnostic of the microscopic origin of vorticity in electron systems.
+Vortices in electron fluids are a key indicator of electron hydrodynamics.
+However, a comprehensive framework linking macroscopic vorticity measurements with microscopic interactions and scattering mechanisms has been lacking.
+We employ wavenumber-dependent conductivity $\sigma(k)$ incorporating realistic microscopic scattering processes, aiming to clarify the relationship between nonlocal response and vortices across ballistic and hydrodynamic phases.
+Vorticity is found to take similar values in both phases but feature very different sensitivity to momentum-relaxing scattering, with ballistic vortical flows being orders-of-magnitude more resilient than the hydrodynamic ones.
+This behavior can serve as a simple diagnostic of the microscopic origin of vorticity in electron fluids.

+Electron hydrodynamics is an emerging framework that describes interacting electron systems in a manner similar to conventional fluids, utilizing locally conserved quantities such as particle density and momentum to simplify the description at large length and time scales \cite{Andreev2011, Levitov2016, Guerrero-Becerra2019,Hasdeo2021,Muller2009,Principi2016,Scaffidi2017, Narozhny2019,Alekseev2020,Toshio2020,Narozhny2021,Tomadin2014, Principi2016,Lucas2018,Qi2021,Cook2021,Valentinis2021a,Valentinis2021b, Energy_waves_2013,HGuo2017,Guo_thesis_2018,AShytov2018}.
+Hydrodynamics predicts remarkable effects like reduced dissipation and improved electrical conduction due to carrier collisions\cite{HGuo2017,Kryhin2023b}, energy and heat propagating as waves \cite{Energy_waves_2013,Mazza2021,Zhao2023}, and vortices manifested through currents flowing against externally applied electric fields \cite{Levitov2016,Zeldov2022,Palm2024}, to name just a few.
+Vortices and their relationship with microscopic scattering processes and system geometry will be the focus of this study.

-Spatial patterns of currents in conductors, observable on macroscales, encode information about carrier dynamics and interactions on microscales\cite{Tomadin2014,Principi2016,Qi2021,Cook2021,Valentinis2021a,Valentinis2021b,Khoo2020,Khoo2021}.
-Recently, vortices in electron fluids, manifested through currents flowing against externally applied electric fields, attracted interest as a striking testable signature of electron viscosity\cite{Levitov2016,Bandurin2016,Pellegrino2016,Lucas2018}.
-In these studies vorticity is often taken as an unambiguous attribute of the hydrodynamic phase.
-Here, we discuss conditions under which vortex patterns can occur in an electron system, focusing on laminar flows at low currents relevant for the ongoing experimental work \cite{Sulpizio2019,Ku2020,Braem2018,Vool2021,Chandra2019,Gupta2021a,Gupta2021b}.
+Spatial current patterns observed on macroscales, such as Stokes, Poiseuille, and vortical flows \cite{Levitov2016,Sulpizio2019,Ku2020,Braem2018,Vool2021,Zeldov2022,Palm2024}, encode information about carrier dynamics and interactions on microscales \cite{Tomadin2014,Principi2016,Qi2021,Cook2021,Valentinis2021a,Valentinis2021b,Khoo2020,Khoo2021}.
+In particular, vortices, manifested through currents flowing against externally applied electric fields, attract interest as a telltale signature of electron viscosity \cite{Levitov2016,Bandurin2016,Pellegrino2016,Lucas2018}.
+Previous studies have often regarded vorticity as a distinct feature of the hydrodynamic phase.
+Here, we explore the conditions under which vortex patterns can arise in an electron system, focusing on laminar flows at low currents, which are relevant to ongoing experimental efforts \cite{Sulpizio2019,Ku2020,Braem2018,Vool2021}.